atellmer/spawn-x/README.md

 ![Spawn](./logo.jpg)

 ## About
-Spawn is a simple and super small library without dependencies for reactive management of app state which use modified observer pattern where instead names of events uses zone - paths to data into state object.
-For optimization performance your app Spawn makes update app state, but does not apply the callbacks for this state, if current data equals previous data.
+Spawn is a simple and super small library (7 kb) without dependencies for reactive management of app state which use modified observer pattern, where instead names of events, uses zones - paths to data into app state.
+For optimization performance your app Spawn makes update app state, but does not runs the callbacks for this zone, if current data of zone equals previous data.

 ## install